-The members of the Board of Directors and the members of the Nomination and Compensation Committee are elected individually by the General Meeting for a term of office of one year up to the end of the next Annual General Meeting.
+The members of the Board of Directors and the members of the Nomination and Compensation Committee are elected individually by the Annual General Meeting for a term of office of one year up to the end of the next Annual General Meeting.
 Re-election is permitted.

 The Chair of the Board of Directors is elected by the Annual General Meeting for a term of office of one year up to the end of the next Annual General Meeting.
 Re-election is permitted.
-If the Chair is unable to perform their duties, the Board of Directors will appoint one of its members as interim Chair for the remaining term of office.
+If the Chair is unable to perform his duties, the Board of Directors will appoint one of its members as interim Chair for the remaining term of office.
 If the Chair is absent, the Vice Chair or another member of the Board of Directors will represent them.

 The Board of Directors constitutes itself subject to the provisions of the law and the Articles of Association.
-It shall appoint a Vice Chair from among its members and may designate a secretary who needs not be a member of the Board of Directors.
+It appoints a Vice Chair from among its members and may designate a secretary who need not be a member of the Board of Directors.

 Even for non-delegable and inalienable duties, the Board of Directors may form committees from among its members and entrust these committees or their individual members with the preparation and execution of its resolutions, the supervision of transactions and related special duties.
 The main role of the committees is to help the Board of Directors prepare the decision-making process, prepare resolutions and fulfil its supervisory obligations.
 The committees do not have the power to pass resolutions.
-Three specialist committees, the Audit Committee, the Nomination and Compensation Committee and the ESG Committee, are appointed by the Board of Directors as standing committees.
+Three specialist committees, the Audit Committee, the Nomination and Compensation Committee and the ESG Committee are appointed by the Board of Directors as standing committees.

 The Board of Directors meets as often as business requires, but no less than six times a year.
-The Board of Directors convened nine meetings between 1 January 2022 and 31 December 2022, one of which was a video conference and eight of which were physical meetings.
-In addition, there was a Board of Directors' workshop.
-One resolution was adopted by circular letter.
+The Board of Directors convened eight meetings between 1 January 2023 and 31 December 2023, two of which were video conferences and six of which were physical meetings.
+In addition, there was a two-day Board of Directors' workshop.
+There was no resolution adopted by circular letter.
 The meetings lasted approximately five hours each and the workshop two days.
 All members were in attendance at all meetings.